hrishioa/wishful-search/README.md

 Client:

-[Just get the bundled wishfulsearch.js](https://cdn.jsdelivr.net/npm/wishful-search@0.0.3/release/wishful-search.min.js), or compile a smaller one yourself from source.
+Just get the [bundled wishfulsearch.js](https://cdn.jsdelivr.net/npm/wishful-search@0.0.3/release/wishful-search.min.js), or compile a smaller one yourself from source.
 More instructions coming if this ends up a common use-case.

 # Usage

 ### Selecting your model

-You'll need an [openai] or [anthropic] instance (unless you're using [Ollama] and Mistral, in which case you just need to pull in an adapter).
+You'll need an OpenAI or Anthropic instance (unless you're using Ollama and [Mistral](https://mistral.ai/news/announcing-mistral-7b/), in which case you just need to pull in an adapter).

 ```typescript
 import OpenAI from 'openai';